mayankkamboj47/mayankkamboj47.github.io/work.md

 layout : html
 ---

-## Research
+## Research and Writing

+- Sleeping Beauty Problems [forthcoming] [Probability and Statistics, Philosophy]
-A Turing-Complete Subsitution Model of Computation
+- A Substitution Based Model of Computation [forthcoming] [Computability theory]
+- For the sequence of primes 2, 3, ... p, there are infinite twin co-primes [forthcoming] [Mathematics, Number theory]

 ## Programming
 ### React :